A BRIEF HISTORY OF BOSTON, LINCOLNSHIRE, ENGLAND

 BOSTON IN THE 21st CENTURY

 The Pescod Shopping Centre Opened in Boston in 2004.
 Boston is also a busy and important port.
-Today Boston has a population of 59,000.
+In 2011 Boston had a population of 35,000.

 A timeline of Boston